 - successfully resolving a complex multi-party claim for breach of contract and copyright infringement arising out of the sale of software to a third party;

 - successfully intervening on behalf of film and music producers on the issue of jurisdiction and the de-indexing of search engine results;

 - successfully concluding a claim for internet defamation against a financial institution;

 - defending a consumer electronic products company in various anti-trust class proceedings; and

 - achieving significant results in the division and allocation of a real estate empire amongst a complicated network of family companies.

-Miranda is ranked in the 2016 edition of Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys as a future star (British Columbia) in the field of general commercial litigation.
+Miranda is ranked in the 2017 edition of Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys as a Litigation Star (British Columbia) in the area of general commercial litigation.
 She is the recipient of the Association of Women in Finance 2014 PEAK Women in Finance “Rising Star” Award, and was recognized as one of Business in Vancouver’s 2013 “Forty Under 40”.
 In 2015, the National Asian Pacific American Bar Association presented her with its “Best Lawyers Under 40” Award.

 Miranda is a contributing author to Defending Class Actions in Canada (now in its 4th ed.), published by LexisNexis, and a previous contributor to the Annotated British Columbia Securities Legislation (now in its 8th ed.), published by CCH Canadian Limited.
 Recently, she contributed to the firm's Mining in the Courts (Vol. VI) publication, released in March 2016.
 She is a frequent speaker on shareholder disputes, class action issues and dispute resolution processes, and has also served as faculty for the Continuing Legal Education Society of British Columbia and for The Advocates Society.